rasleh/StanceVeracityDetector/README.md

 * Torch

 ### Running code
-The project has five command-line interfaces, using which new data can be preprocessed for use in stance detection and veracity prediction models, and new models can be trained, tested and saved as joblib files for future use.
+The project has a number of command-line interfaces, using which new data can be preprocessed for use in stance detection and veracity prediction models, and new models can be trained, tested and saved as joblib files for future use.

 #### preprocess_stance.py